-But most importantly in all this, is what God spoke to me and has been speaking through this song. gave me in this was this.
+But most importantly in all this, is what God spoke to me and has been speaking through this song.
+What God gave me through this song.
 My Joseph performed a spoken word where he spoke of being a king.
-He was this, that, fell short in some ways, and in the lessons that he learned, he knew he was “walking like a King.”
+(I don't believe he authored those words, but he performed them with such a confidence that he did).
 And so I was led to write this, and to make this video in honor of Joseph, walking like a King in heaven.
 So grateful that he realized it before he left this world.

 Sis.
 E and Joe’s mom